mat3ck/dotfiles/README.md

 ### Dependencies
 Common : `git`, `NerdFont`
-Sway : `i3blocks`
+i3 : `polybar`, `devmon`
 Zsh : `antigen`
-NeoVim : `Vim-Plug`, `pip` and neovim support (see [deoplete](https://github.com/Shougo/deoplete.nvim))
+NeoVim : `dein`, `pip` and neovim support (see [deoplete](https://github.com/Shougo/deoplete.nvim))
-Ranger : `libcaca` for ascii preview of images
+Ranger : `3wm` for image preview

 See each plugin doc for more information.

+### i3
+Requires the wallpaper in `~/.config/i3/background.png` or to properly set
+$background variable in config.
+It launches devmon at startup to automount removable medias.

-### Sway
+### polybar
-Config files are split to ease theme managing.
-The wallpaper is put in the theme folder.
-I use swaybar as a status bar with i3blocks, and have a personnal version of the wifi block in this repo to change few colors.
+No additionnal plugin is required, just install and launch with proper i3 configuration.

 ### Termite
 Custom config with custom colorscheme.
 See the colorscheme section for more